simpleledger/slpjs/readme.md

 # Change Log

+### 0.20.0
+- Added full NFT1 validation support with updates to both the validator and parser.
+- Critical Issue Fixed: This version fixed a critical bug associated with unsupported token types.
+All previous versions will allow unsupported token types to be burned because they are treated as if they are non-SLP UTXOs.
+This version includes a new type of UTXO judgement for unsupported token types (`UNSUPPORTED_TYPE`), and they any UTXO receiving this judgement is prevented from being spent in the built-in transaction methods.
+- Added more descriptive code commenting to localvalidator.ts.

 ### 0.19.0
-- Breaking Change: Added NFT1 validation support.
+- Breaking Change: Added initial NFT1 validation support (not yet activated in parser).
 Change is breaking due to new parameter in method `isValid

 ### 0.18.4
 - Tweaked type for ScriptSigP2SH.unlockingScriptBufArray